Electric motorcycles and scooters: 2010s

-In 2010, ElectroCat, made by Eva Håkansson, set the record time for an electric motorcycle to climb Pikes Peak.
-The motorcycle, ridden by John Scollon, completed the 12 miles course in 16 minutes 55.849 seconds.
+In 2010 John Scollon broke the electric motorcycle record record time to climb Pikes Peak on an ElectroCat, created by mechanical engineer Eva Håkansson.
+He completed the 12 miles course in 16 minutes 55.849 seconds.
 ElectroCat uses batteries manufactured by A123 Systems.

-On June 26, 2011, Chip Yates broke ElectroCat's previous record at Pikes Peak.
+On June 26, 2011, Chip Yates broke Scollon's previous record at Pikes Peak.
 He completed the course in 12 minutes 50.094 seconds.
-On 30 August 2011, Yates riding his prototype SWIGZ.COM electric superbike established the official Guinness record of the fastest electric motorcycle.
+On 30 August 2011, Yates riding his prototype Swigz electric superbike established the official Guinness record of the fastest electric motorcycle.
 The motorcycle clocked a speed of 316.899 km/h at Bonneville.

 In 2012, Paul Ernst Thede set an SCTA record run of 216.8 mph at Bonnevile Salt Flats, Utah, US.
 This did not qualify as a Guinness World record as it wasn't timed by the FIM timing association.

-In 2012 Electro Force cycles made their debut as a commuter cycle for commuters to ride to work or for enjoyment.
-These cycle were built by Jennifer Northern of Issaquah, Washington, US.
-She became the first woman to develop and manufacture an electric vehicle in the US.
+In 2012, Electro Force cycles made their debut as a commuter cycle for commuters to ride to work or for enjoyment.
+These cycles were built by Jennifer Northern of Issaquah, Washington, US.
 The maximum speed reached was 85 mph, while immediate speeds reached up to 60 mph in 6 seconds, programmable with regenerative braking or on the throttle.
 Their range was up to 100 miles while maintaining 65 mph in all weather and hills.
 It was the first of their kind built by a woman in the US.

 In 2012, Jim Higgins rode the street-legal Mission Motors' Mission R at the Sonoma Raceway quarter-mile drag strip and set a National Electric Drag Racing Association (NEDRA) street-legal electric motorcycle record for the SMC/A3 class with a time of 10.602 at 122.57 mph.

 On June 30, 2013, Carlin Dunne riding a Lightning Motorcycle-built electric bike beat conventional motorcycles at Pikes Peak.
 He clocked a 10 minutes 00.694 seconds at the 12.42 miles course.

-In 2017, Scorpio Electric announced its scope of business includes manufacturing and assembly of electric motorcycles and scooters.
+In the later 2010s, many companies tried their first crack at making an electric motorcycle or scooter, including Scorpio Electric and Harley-Davidson.
 On November 20, 2018, VinFast from Vietnam introduced two electric scooter models in Hanoi, with 4 model: VinFast Klara A1 (Lithium-ion battery), VinFast Klara A2 (Lead–acid battery), VinFast Ludo and VinFast Impes.

 In 2019, the Lark Streamliner, a streamliner motorcycle, was built to challenge a land speed record in its class.

 2020s

-In 2022, VinFast of VinGroup from Vietnam introduced 2 new models, the Theon S and Feliz S.

-In 2023, Bobfleet introduce its next generation model: Model X gen2.
+In the 2020s many companies have started and many have folded.
+The cost of batteries and the speed of charging are still limiting factors in making appealing long-range motorcycles but in-city commuting, motocross, trials, and pleasure riding have seen significant adoption.
+In 2026, Michael Hicks won silver at World Supercross on a Stark Varg.

 India's OLA S1 Pro Gen 1 Electric Scooter is a market leader and has sold more than 800,000 scooters.